mugraph-payments/mugraph/README.md

 ## Abstract

-In this document, we describe **µgraph (mugraph)**, a novel open-source protocol for instant, private payments in the cardano blockchain. it is similar in spirit to what [cashu](https://cashu.space/) and [fedimint](https://fedimint.org) are doing in the bitcoin world, but leveraging zero-knowledge proofs and the cardano blockchain to reduce their reliance on trusted parties. our goal is to create a platform where non-technical users can reliably use for real-world payments, very similarly to what they can do on current legacy systems, and to have this platform be extremely fast and anonymous by default.
+In this document, we describe **µgraph (mugraph)**, a novel open-source protocol for instant, private payments, built on top of the Cardano Blockchain.
+It massively increases transaction speed and throughput, with a focus of making real-world payments fast, reliable and accessible, instead of

 ## Introduction